 That is the core mistake.
-People adopt the mindset of a YouTuber when they are really the CEO of their brand.
+Many people adopt the mindset of a YouTuber when they are really the CEO of their brand.
 A YouTuber chases virality.
 A CEO builds a portfolio of intellectual property.
 A YouTuber fixates on subscriber counts.
 A CEO looks at lead quality and buyer intent.
 That shift turns a channel from a time-consuming marketing task into a more reliable client acquisition asset.

 Before you record anything, make a go or no-go call.
 If you cannot tie a topic to a real buyer question, a natural search phrase, and a service-relevant next step, do not spend production time on it.